-Not all of the best core exercises are easy but at least they don't involve investing heavily in the best home workout equipment: most is bodyweight only although one of them uses the best ab rollers and another one the best pull up bar or best multi-gym, whichever you have access to.
+Not all of the best core exercises are easy, but at least they don't involve investing heavily in the best home workout equipment: most are bodyweight only.
+However, one of them requires you to use an ab roller and another a pull-up bar or multi-gym, whichever you prefer.

 - How to build muscle: a guide to muscle building for quicker gains and better results